dcf21/plato-wp36-v2/minikube-setup.md

    ./init_schema.py --db_port 30036 --db_host 192.168.59.101
    ./init_queues.py --mq_port 30672 --mq_host 192.168.59.101
    ```

+10. **Start some worker nodes**

+    Now that the database has been initialised, it's possible to start some workers:

+    ```
+    cd ../eas_controller/worker_orchestration
+    ./deploy.py --worker eas-worker-base
+    ```

-9. **Restart**
+11. **Restart**

     To restart the prototype, for example after changing the code:

      ```
      cd ../eas_controller/worker_orchestration
      ./restart_workers.sh
      ```

-10. **Stop the prototype**
+12. **Stop the prototype**

-    To close the test-bench down:
+    To close the EAS pipeline down:

      ```
      ./stop.py